ekosuhariyadi/yii2-resque/README.md

 $job = Yii::$app->resque->runJob('common\jobs\EchoJob', array('arg1', 'arg2'));
 ```

-The first argument is the fully resolved classname for your job class (if you're wondering how
+The first argument is the fully resolved classname for your job class.
-php-resque knows about your job classes see [autoloading job classes](#autoload-job-classes)).
 The second argument is an array of any arguments you want to pass through to the job class.

 It is also possible to run a Closure onto the queue.
 This is very convenient for quick,